MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HcsOpenProcess.md

 `computeSystem`

-The handle to the compute system in which to start the process
+The handle to the compute system in which to start the process.

 `processId`

-Specifies the Id of the process to open
+Specifies the Id of the process to open.

 `requestedAccess`

-Specifies the required access to the compute system
+Specifies the required access to the compute system.

 `process`

-Receives the handle to the process
+Receives the handle to the process.

 ## Return Values